-Many Americans were able to make it through the first round of lockdowns this spring because of government stimulus checks, concessions from landlords, and forbearance from creditors.
+Many Americans were able to make it through the first round of lockdowns in 2020 because of government stimulus checks, concessions from landlords, and forbearance from creditors.
 With no stimulus in the near term and lockdowns causing more businesses to drastically reduce hours or even shutter, it’s likely that many people will struggle.

 Most bankruptcy experts fall into two schools of thought.
-One side predicts that 2021 will see a massive surge in bankruptcy cases, while the other side believes that there will be a gradual increase in cases.
+One side predicted that 2021 would see a massive surge in bankruptcy cases, while the other side believes that there will be a gradual increase in cases over time.

 According to Ike Shulman, co-founder of the National Associate of Consumer Bankruptcy Attorneys, “All of us in the field are expecting bankruptcies to spike up dramatically, probably later this year and even more so into the new year as the longer-lasting effects of the pandemic hit people in the wallet.”